FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/01-Configuring-Visual-Studio/index.md

 Although this document was written with Visual Studio 2017 in mind, most of it is also relevant to previous versions of Visual Studio.

 ## A - Visual Studio Extentions
-We have created am Extensions Bundle for your use.
+We have created am Extensions Bundle for your use if you're using VS2017.
 You can download it from: [Extensions Bundle](https://marketplace.visualstudio.com/items?itemName=Firefly-Migration.VisualStudioExtensionBundle)

+If you are using Visual studio 2015, [please install the extentions manually](extensions-bundle.html) and proceed to item B in this document.

 #### After you install the bundle
 Please run the Visual Studio Tuneup utility at "Tools\Tuneup Visual Studio"